 The College is continuously exploring ways to strengthen and enhance its student support service.
 One area in need for continuous improvement is student advisement.
 In fall 2012, an Academic Advisement Task Force was formed to look at how the academic advisement process can be strengthened.
-The formed task force consists of faculty, including traditional and non-traditional (counselors), and the TSS Dean and Associate Dean.
-The task force analyzed the current process and worked on the GCC Academic Advising Model, an Academic Advisor Handbook, and a flowchart for Advising Delivery.
+The task force consisted of faculty, including secondary and post secondary (counselors), traditional and non-traditional (counselors), and the TSS Dean and Associate Dean.
+(Comments/feedback by Tony Roberto) The task force analyzed the current process and worked on the GCC Academic Advising Model, an Academic Advisor Handbook, and a flowchart for Advising Delivery.
+(Comments/feedback by Dr. Mike)

 In the fall semester 2013, a draft of the advisement handbook was sent to the Department Chairs to disseminate to faculty for review.
 Upon receiving feedback, the task force sought the Academic Vice-President’s approval via the TSS Dean on the deliverables and then developed a plan for training.
 As of spring 2014 the Academic Advisor Handbook has been made available to all faculty via Banner and the task force plans to hold trainings for faculty.